Hindi: South Africa

 Hindi is a protected language in South Africa.
 According to the Constitution of South Africa, the Pan South African Language Board must promote and ensure respect for Hindi along with other languages.
 According to a doctoral dissertation by Rajend Mesthrie in 1985, although Hindi and other Indian languages have existed in South Africa for the last 125 years, there are no academic studies of any of them – of their use in South Africa, their evolution and current decline.

 United Arab Emirates

-Hindi is adopted as the third official court language in the Emirate of Abu Dhabi.
+Hindi was adopted as the third official court language in the Emirate of Abu Dhabi.
 As a result of this status, the Indian workforce in UAE can file their complaints to the labour courts in the country in their own mother-tongue.

 Geographical distribution

 Hindi is the lingua franca of northern India (which contains the Hindi Belt), as well as an official language of the Government of India, along with English.

 In Northeast India a pidgin known as Haflong Hindi has developed as a lingua franca for the people living in Haflong, Assam who speak other languages natively.
 In Arunachal Pradesh, Hindi emerged as a lingua franca among locals who speak over 50 dialects natively.

 Hindi is quite easy to understand for many Pakistanis, who speak Urdu, which, like Hindi, is a standard register of the Hindustani language; additionally, Indian media are widely viewed in Pakistan.

 A sizeable population in Afghanistan, especially in Kabul, can also speak and understand Hindi-Urdu due to the popularity and influence of Bollywood films, songs and actors in the region.

 Hindi is also spoken by a large population of Madheshis (people having roots in north-India but having migrated to Nepal over hundreds of years) of Nepal.
 Apart from this, Hindi is spoken by the large Indian diaspora which hails from, or has its origin from the "Hindi Belt" of India.
 A substantially large North Indian diaspora lives in countries like the United States of America, the United Kingdom, the United Arab Emirates, Trinidad and Tobago, Guyana, Suriname, South Africa, Fiji and Mauritius, where it is natively spoken at home and among their own Hindustani-speaking communities.